tytydraco/yessleep/out/A_friend_offered_me_a_new_drug.md

 I left the bathroom and lay down on the bed.
 The drug's effect seemed to wear off a bit, and with it the anxiety and despair I was feeling subsided to an acceptable level.
 Lying in bed, I heard the bathroom door move, and footsteps of wet feet in contact with the floor getting louder and louder.
 The door to my room opened, and I saw the girl walking in slowly.
 She then lay down next to me on the bed, and stared at me with that grotesquely open mouth and those empty eyes.
 I turned to the other side and closed my eyes.
 I felt a chill on the back of my neck, like she was running her fingers through my hair.
 Even aware that what was happening was the effect of the drugs I used, I didn't have the courage to open my eyes again or to turn towards that figure lying beside me.
 I stayed in that position for more than an hour, uncomfortably lying there with my eyes closed even though I wasn't very sleepy, and unable to move to stretch my muscles a little.
 Eventually I managed to fall asleep after an hour of distress.

 The next day, I went to the kitchen to make some coffee, my head exploding with a hangover.
 I drank a liter of water, the thirst was unbearable.
 I turned on the computer, put on something to watch and lay down on the bed.
-I felt something on my arm, when I checked what it was, I noticed that strangely there were strands of long black hair in my bed, even though I live alone and have short hair.
+I felt something on my arm, when I checked what it was, I noticed that, strangely, there were strands of long black hair in my bed, even though I live alone and have short hair.

 Hours later, as I left the house, I noticed that the dogs in the neighborhood were crowding around.
 Even weirder, they started following me the 3-block walk to the bakery, waiting for me at the door, and following me home.
 They barked friendly as I walked, and stood at my gate as I entered the house.